Book Review: Abraham Lincoln, by Benjamin P. Thomas

 As a lawyer, traveling the eighth circuit of southern Illinois, Lincoln mastered the art of public speaking.
 In arguing a case, Lincoln generally appealed to reason.
-His manner was casual as he questioned witnesses in a friendly tone, threw in a witticism or two, and good-naturedly conceded point after point until he seemed to be giving away his case.
+His manner was casual as he questioned witnesses in a friendly tone, and was known to threw in a witticism or two.
+To the prosecuting attorney, he conceded point after point, until he seemed to be giving away his case.
 But on the crucial point he was relentless, trying to put it clearly before the jury, bringing the argument around to it again and again until the dullest mind on the jury understood it.
 For lucidity of statement and the ability to clarify by means of homely analogies, Lincoln had no peer.
 He was almost unbeatable when simple right and justice were involved.

-It was while living in Springfield that Lincoln met, wooed, and–after a stormy courtship–married Mary Todd, in 1842.
+It was while living in Springfield that Lincoln met, wooed, and--after a stormy courtship--married Mary Todd.
 In many ways they were polar opposites.
 He was slow-moving and easy going; she was precipitate and volatile.
 He was a man of simple tastes; she liked fine clothes and jewelry.
 His personality and mind were the sort that grew continuously; hers remained essentially in a set mold.
 Both were ambitious, but her determination was so much more intense than his that it would be like a relentless prod, impelling him onward whenever he might be disposed to lag.

 Lincoln was not an easy man to live with.
 His careless ways and dowdy dress, and his interludes of abstractions and dejection surely annoyed his wife.
 But Mary learned to overlook his shortcomings.
 Writes the author, their letters written when they were apart reveal sincere affection.
-They went to parties together and they entertained.
+They went to parties together and they often entertained friends in their home.
 Together they met defeats and rejoiced in victories.

 Abraham Lincoln loved children, and was an affectionate father of four sons.
 The oldest, Robert Todd Lincoln, was born in 1843, and was the Lincoln's only son to live to maturity.
 The second son, Edward Baker Lincoln, born in 1846, died prematurely young, probably from tuberculosis, and was buried in Springfield.
 The third son, "Willie" Lincoln was born in 1850, and died of a fever at the White House, on February 20, 1862.
 The youngest son, Thomas "Tad" Lincoln, was born in 1853, and survived his father, but died of heart failure at age 18, in 1871.